-Section 165-25 Accessory Apartment
+Section 165-25 Accessory Dwelling Units

-The creation of an accessory apartment in an existing single family detached dwelling shall be subject to all of the following conditions:
+The creation of an accessory dwelling unit in an existing single family detached dwelling shall be subject to all of the following conditions: (Section revised 07/20/2017)

 - a.
 The lot on which the existing single family detached dwelling is situated must have the minimum area required for the zoning district in which it is located. - b.
-Where municipal sewer is not provided, the owner shall have written approval from the Water Supply and Pollution Control Division of the New Hampshire Department of Environmental Services stating that the septic system meets the requirements for the combined use. - c.
+Adequate provisions for sewer discharge disposal shall be required in accordance with state law. - c.
 Off-street parking shall be provided for at least four vehicles.

 - d.
-The total floor area of the existing structure cannot be increased by more than 10% to accommodate the accessory apartment. - e.
-The floor area of the accessory apartment cannot exceed 600 square feet, nor can the floor area of the existing dwelling unit be decreased to less than 800 square feet.
-(Effective 11/17/05) - f.
-The accessory apartment must be contained within or be attached to the existing dwelling or be within a structure which is attached to the existing dwelling. - g.
-The conversion of an independent free-standing accessory structure for the purpose of creating an accessory apartment is prohibited. - h.
-The accessory apartment shall be composed of and limited to a kitchen, a living room, one bedroom, and a bathroom. - Room sizes in the primary dwelling unit and in the accessory apartment must conform to the minimum requirements of the International Residential Code.
-(Effective 11/17/05) - j.
-Once an accessory apartment is created under this section, no further conversion of the structure will be allowed for purposes of creating an additional dwelling unit. - k.
-An accessory apartment shall not be permitted in conjunction with any special exception. - I. An accessory apartment shall not be permitted if a variance has already been granted or would be needed for the lot with respect to the provisions of Section 165-7, sub-sections A and B, or of Sections 165-8, 165-9, 165-10 or 165-12. - m.
-The structure and the lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing single family dwelling.
+The floor area of the accessory dwelling area shall not exceed 800 square feet of living space.
+(Effective 11/17/05, Revised 07/20/2017) - e.
+The accessory dweling unit must be contained within or be attached to the existing dwelling or be within a structure which is attached to the existing dwelling, and include an interior door which shall be provided between the principal dwelling unit and the accessory dwelling unit. - f.
+The conversion of an independent free-standing accessory structure for the purpose of creating an accessory dwellig unit is prohibited. - g.
+The accessory dwelling unit shall be composed of a kitchen, a living room, a bathroom, and one or two bedrooms. - n.
+Room sizes in the accessory dwelling unit must conform to the minimum requirements of the International Residential Code.
+(Effective 11/17/05, rev 2017) - i.
+Once an accessory dwelling unit is created under this section, no further conversion of the structure will be allowed for purposes of creating an additional dwelling unit. - j.
+The structure and the lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing single family dwelling. - k.
+The design of any addition required to facilitate the construction of an accessory dwelling unit shall maintain continuity with the look of the primary dwelling unit. - I. Owner occupancy must occur in either the primary or accessory dwelling unit.